What would I say? How would I say what I liked or did not like? Would it be insensitive to tell it like it was?

-3) Specifics – Moving away from vague generalizations towards more specifics makes it more relatable.
+3) Specifics – Move away from vague generalizations and focus on specifics that make your experience more relatable.
 Anonymous or mystery endorsements come across as less personalized and genuine .

 3 Questions to ask before writing your next Testimonial

-- Question: Why did you select or approach o recommend XYZ company?
+- Question: Why did you select or approach or recommend XYZ company?
 Answer: I approached or recommend XYZ because…

 - Question: What was the result of XYZ’s assistance?
 Answer: The result was finding a home that was within driving distance from the train station.

 - Question: What was one thing I liked about XYZ’s service or product and how did you find the overall experience?
 Answer: One thing I liked was XYZ’s foresight in explaining to me what else would in the long run add to the resale value of my home.
 I was indifferent towards having an attached garage.
 However, every winter day, shielded from the cold elements by my covered garage, I am thankful to my agent for the valuable insight he provided.